 Russia's security entities have always been in competition, but in recent years the FSB and Rosgvardiya in particular have engaged in an escalating turf war.

-With President Vladimir Putin's victory in Russia's March election a near certainty, Kremlin power brokers are already thinking beyond election day.
-Russian media and politicians expect that after securing his fourth term in office, Putin will exercise a freer hand to implement economic reforms, political reshuffles and updates to Kremlin social policies.
-And a recent report from the New Times, a Russian media outlet, claims that, after the election, the Russian government will also begin the process of restructuring its many rival security services.
-Security organizations form the backbone of the Kremlin and have long influenced Russia's overall stability.
-And while power struggles among these groups are nothing new, increasing unrest within Russia's borders gives these reforms even more significance.
+With President Vladimir Putin's victory in Russia's March elections a near certainty, those within the Kremlin are already thinking beyond voting day.
+Russian media and politicians are anticipating that after securing his fourth term, Putin will exercise a freer hand to implement economic reforms, political reshuffles and updates to Kremlin social policies.
+And a recent report from the New Times media claims that, after the election, the Russian government will also begin the controversial process of restructuring its many rival security services.
+Security organizations make up the backbone of the Kremlin and have long influenced Russia's overall stability.
+And while power struggles among these groups are nothing new, increasing unrest within Russia's borders gives these reforms even more significance....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.